Dr Georgia Volioti

 Public exhibition:

 (2015).
 'The Player-Piano and Pianola'.
-A public exhibition hosted in association with The Guildford International Music Festival.
+A public exhibition hosted in association with The Guildford International Music Festival 2015.
 The Lewis Elton Gallery, University of Surrey, 9-18 March 2015.
-Exhibition co-organised and co-presented by Dr. Georgia Volioti and Professor Clive Williamson, artefacts and instruments curated by Denis Hall and Rex Lawson.
-The world of the pianola and reproducing piano is a fascinating world full of riches which have scarcely been recognized by musicians, scholars or the general public.
-This exhibition brought closer to the public rare and unseen artefacts of early recording technologies, historical documents (e.g., concert reviews, archival photographic material of the recording process etc.) and the sound of the reproducing piano and pianola.
-The event was complemented by a research seminar (on 25th February 2015, PATS 1, 4-6 pm), titled Rollin’ On: Piano(la) Groves Uncovered, which examined how pianola and reproducing piano rolls can shed invaluable insight into the performance practices of renowned pianists including Rachmaninoff, Stravinsky, Debussy, and Grieg.
+Exhibition co-organised and co-presented by Dr. Georgia Volioti and Professor Clive Williamson.
+Artefacts and instruments curated by Denis Hall and Rex Lawson.
+This exhibition brought to the public the sound of the reproducing piano and pianola alongside rare and unseen artefacts of early recording technologies (e.g., concert reviews and archival photographic material of the recording process).
+The event was complemented by a research seminar (on 25th February 2015, PATS 1, 4-6 pm), titled Rollin’ On: Piano(la) Groves Uncovered, which examined how pianola and reproducing piano rolls can shed light into the performance practices of renowned historical pianists, including Rachmaninoff, Stravinsky, Debussy, and Grieg.

 Public pre-performance talks: